-This article discusses a significant change in Florida law regarding the effect of dissolution or annulment of marriage on designations of one former spouse as beneficiary upon death of the insured other former spouse.
-Florida law now provides that multiple covered assets shall pass as if the decedent’s former spouse predeceased the decedent.
+Florida law provides that, upon dissolution or annulment of marriage, designations of one former spouse as beneficiary on death of the other spouse, multiple covered assets pass as if the insured decedent’s former spouse predeceased the insured decedent.
 This has implications for insurers, broker-dealers, and employee benefit plans when reviewing death claims.

 How it Plays Out

 A former wife named as primary beneficiary on her former husband’s life insurance policy asserts a claim for benefits under the policy.
 Following their divorce, the insured former husband never changed his beneficiary designation.